nucypher/nucypher/docs/source/staking/running_a_worker.rst

        WantedBy=multi-user.target

-#.
 Replace the following values with your own:

-   * ``<YOUR USER>`` - The host system's username to run the process with
+   * ``<YOUR USER>`` - The host system's username to run the process with (best practice is to use a dedicated user)
    * ``<YOUR WORKER ADDRESS PASSWORD>`` - Worker's ETH account password
    * ``<YOUR PASSWORD>`` - Ursula's keyring password
    * ``<VIRTUALENV PATH>`` - The absolute path to the python virtual environment containing the ``nucypher`` executable

-#.
 Enable Ursula System Service

    .. code-block::

        $ sudo systemctl enable ursula

-#.
 Run Ursula System Service

    To start Ursula services using systemd